Pechino Express: Season 10: Pechino Express - La via delle Indie (2023)

 The Thommanon temple in Angkor, final destination of season 10.

-Season 10 of Pechino Express was presented by Costantino della Gherardesca together with Enzo Miccio and was broadcast on Sky Uno and Now from March 9, 2023 to May 11, 2023.
-The subtitle of the season was La via delle Indie (The route of the Indies) and the route started at the Gateway of India in Mumbai, India, and finished at the Thommanon temple in Angkor, Cambodia, going across India, Malaysia and Cambodia.
+Season 10 of Pechino Express was presented by Costantino della Gherardesca together with Enzo Miccio and was broadcast on Sky Uno and Now from March 9 to May 11, 2023.
+The subtitle of the season was La via delle Indie (The route of the Indies) and the route started in India, at the Gateway of India in Mumbai, and continued through Malaysia and Cambodia, finishing at the Thommanon temple in Angkor.
 For the first time ever, the whole race went through countries that had been visited in different previous seasons: India in season 1, Malaysia in season 3 and Cambodia in season 2.

 The winners of the season were American restaurateur and TV celebrity Joe Bastianich and restaurateur and TV personality Andrea Belfiore, Gli italoamericani (The Italian Americans).